-If any historical or heritage sites(s) of importance, including burial sites, on the project area are encountered during exploration activities these will be reported to the Monument's Council in Windhoek, and the site will be left untouched.
+If any historical or heritage sites(s) of importance on or around the project area are encountered during exploration activities these will be reported to the Monument's Council in Windhoek, and the site will be left untouched.

-5.8.7 Noise and Sense of Place
+5.8.7 Noise and sense of place

-EPL 7789 is located where the predominant land use is commercial farming activities with the only signs of human influence is in the form of agricultural infrastructure, e.g., water installations, fences, tracks and buildings.
-Sensitive receptors associated with the EPL area may include farm owners and farm workers, neighbours, visitors and tourists passing through on the C39 trunk road.
+EPL 7964 is located where the predominant land use is extensive subsistence farming and tourism activities with the only signs of human influence is in the form of basic agricultural infrastructure, e.g., water installations, fences, tracks and buildings.
+Sensitive receptors associated with the EPL area may include farm owners and farm workers, neighbours, visitors and tourists.